 Unfortunately, the Raspberry Pi VideoCore IV GPU core’s ISP was designed many years ago and there are no big improvements in the past few years, it is sad to find that it doesn’t support HDR feature.
 For the same reason, the H.264 encoder only supports [email protected] which is a little bit outdated compared to the mainstream H.265 [email protected]

 By the way, the Jetson nano and Jetson Xavier NX supports 4k video and 1080p 60fps with the IMX477.
 Arducam also provides an adapter that converts the Raspberry Pi High Quality camera into a webcam, which supports 1080P 60fps, 2k 30fps, 4k 20fps, and 12MP 10fps.

 5. Raspberry Pi High Quality Camera M12 Lens: Wide Angle or Even Fisheye

 We’ve heard many complaints from drone users that the CS or C mount lens will be too bulky for their applications, and they want a smaller lens, preferably m12 lenses as they’ve used before with Arducam IMX219 series.

-Even if you’ve successfully mounted the m12 lens on the HQ camera, it does not mean it will work without issues.
+Even if you’ve mounted the m12 lens on, it means no success.
 The smaller M12 cameras offer a smaller lens optical format, which could be insufficient to cover the whole image sensor area, leading to dark unexposed pixels around the corners.
 If you are not clear about this, learn from this page about how should the lenses and sensors match.